amansgz/frontend-newbie-solutions/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-Fundamental challenges focusing in layout, styling and responsive design.

 1.  **QR Code Component**
     A perfect challenge to practice basic HTML and CSS structure.
 This component teaches proper container styling and center alignment techniques.